Yehupetz: Name

 The name derives from Єгипет for "Egypt".
 It is suggested the reason for the selection of the name lies in the experiences of the writer, in reference to the Jewish slavery in Egypt.
-Victoria Khiterer draws another parallel: "Just as the Hebrews had suffered in Egypt under the pharaohs, so Kiev Jews suffered under their local "pharaohs", as policemen were called in Russian slang".
-While Kiev was geographically within the Pale of settlement, tsar Nicholas I expelled the Jews from Kiev end excluded the city from the Pale in 1835.
-Therefore, living in Kiev was illegal for Jews, but they were drawn to the city due to the poverty in the Pale, and "pharaohs" worked hard to catch and expel the illegals.
+Victoria Khiterer draws another parallel: "Just as the Hebrews had suffered in Egypt under the pharaohs, so Kyiv Jews suffered under their local "pharaohs", as policemen were called in Russian slang".
+While Kyiv was geographically within the Pale of settlement, tsar Nicholas I expelled the Jews from Kyiv end excluded the city from the Pale in 1835.
+Therefore, living in Kyiv was illegal for Jews, but they were drawn to the city due to the poverty in the Pale, and "pharaohs" worked hard to catch and expel the illegals.
 Jewish immigration to the city of Orthodox faith contributed to the growing antisemitism, up to pogroms in the city.